CU-ESIIL/social-impacts-of-transformations-innovation-summit-2025__14/docs/index.md

 - Visualization (e.g., map tiles, small multiples)

 ### Challenges identified
-- Data gaps / quality issues
+- Data gaps / quality issues: map data resolution is not always ideal for the parcels we are working with.
+Census data is collected and published every 4 years vs fire data that is collected and published annually.
 - Method limitations / compute constraints
-- Open questions we need to decide on
+- Open questions we need to decide on: Will be begin with analyzing defensible space surrounding the center of a parcel pre and post fire event and also layer on census data on top or will be do two seperate analyses one focusing on the pre-vs post-fire event defensible space rebuild and one focusing on the rebuilding of defensible space in difference socio-economic regions.

 ### Visuals
 <!-- EDIT: Swap examples; keep file sizes modest. -->